-2. The design of a resolved product-service system that is informed through the development of a value constellation and supporting documentation.
+2. The concept proposal for a product-service system that is informed through the development of a value constellation and supporting documentation.

 Relationship between Assessment and Learning Outcomes:

 Students will be expected to give an overview of the research and studio practice that led to these outputs.
 Learning outcomes will be assessed through submission of the final output at the end of semester.
-LO1 is worth 25%, LO2 is worth 25%, and LO3 is worth 50% of the overall grade.
+Learning outcomes are equally weighted across the portfolio submission.

 *Learning Outcomes 1 and 2 are intrinsically connected to the research which prepares the ground for the final artefact and which correspond to 50% of the time invested in the course.
 Learning Outcome 3 addresses the creative endeavour and quality of the final artefact, installation, service etc.